 - Equipment used in this first stage includes:

 - Industrial dryers

 - Vacuum drying ovens

 After preparing the electrodes, they’re brought into a dry room for sub-processing assembly of the cell’s internal structure, which involves layering the separator between the anode and cathode.
 With this stage of lithium-ion battery manufacturing, equipment is typically automated.
 The terminals or cell tabs are then connected to the assembled cell structure with safety devices, welding it in place via a laser or ultrasonic process.
 This subassembly inserts into the cell housing, which is either a pouch or metal casing, depending on the design of the cell.
 A laser welder or other heating process seals the housing, leaving a gap where the electrolyte can be injected.

-Using a high-precision dosing needle, the housed cell is filled with electrolyte before it’s then sealed.
-As moisture will cause decomposition of the electrolyte with toxic gasses emitted as a result, this process must be carried out in a dry room.
-Through application of pressure to the cell, a capillary effect is activated.
+Using a high-precision dosing needle, the housed cell is filled with electrolytes before it’s sealed.
+As moisture will cause the decomposition of the electrolyte with toxic gasses emitted as a result, this process must be carried out in a dry room.
+Through the application of pressure to the cell, a capillary effect is activated.
 A batch or serial number is then applied to the case, labeling the finished cell.

 Equipment used in assembling cells includes:

 Stage 3: Configuring Cells